 The American Society of Pain and Neuroscience (ASPN) published Best Practice Guidelines on the Diagnosis and Treatment of Vertebrogenic Pain with Basivertebral Nerve Ablation.
-Research supports the use of ablation for improvement in pain and function in some patients.11
+Research supports the use of ablation for improvement in pain and function in some patients.

-The International Society for the Advancement of Spine Surgery (ISASS) recommend BVN for the treatment of chronic low back pain pased on clinical research and MRI results.
-This includes two randomized control trials (RCTs) that indicate a significant improvement in pain and function for at least 24 months.
-Ablation reduces the need for opioids and as an option for patients who are not responsive to non-surgical treatment.10
+The International Society for the Advancement of Spine Surgery (ISASS) recommends BVN ablation for the treatment of chronic low back pain based on clinical research and MRI results.
+This includes two RCTs that indicate a significant improvement in pain and function for at least 24 months.
+Ablation reduces the need for opioids and provides an option for patients who are not responsive to non-surgical treatment.

 The ISASS also published the ISASS Policy Statement 2022: Literature Review of Intraosseous Basivertebral Nerve Ablation.
-The statement notes the addition of two Current Procedural Terminology (CPT) category I codes - 64628 and 64629 - for basivertebral nerve ablation based on the need to specify various types of low back pain.12
+The statement notes the addition of two Current Procedural Terminology (CPT) category I codes - 64628 and 64629 - for basivertebral nerve ablation based on the need to specify various types of low back pain.